 Serve the tart in wedges with the brandy sauce over the top.

 Make your own pastry

 Store-bought puff pastry will keep reasonably well for two or three days if you keep it cool, but if this is not convenient, make simple pastry dough just like the old pioneers did.
-Combine 2 cups of flour and ½ cup of butter cut into cubes, with a pinch of salt and add ½ cup water.
+Combine two cups of flour and half a cup of butter cut into cubes, with a pinch of salt and add half a cup water.
 Mix into a stiff dough.
 Leave in a cool place to rest.

 – Paul Garland is the co-author of New Zealand Backcountry Cooking which is available at a special discount for Wildcard holders